Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Abnormal buildup of fluid around the heart or lungs

-This surgery is done when your child is 2-3 years old.
-Your child may stay in the hospital for 5-14 days.
+This surgery is done when your child is 2 to 3 years old.
+Your child may stay in the hospital for 1 to 2 weeks.
 This part of the surgery is done to separate the circulation of blood in the heart.
 This is so oxygen-poor blood does not mix with oxygen-rich blood in the single ventricle.
-The doctor will do one of these two repairs:
+The doctor will do one of these 2 repairs:

 Intracardiac Fontan.
 The inferior vena cava (IVC) is a large blood vessel.
 It brings oxygen-poor blood to the right atrium.
-A tube is built in the right atrium to make a baffle (tunnel).
-This is so that blood flows from the IVC to the pulmonary artery.
+A tube is built within the right atrium to make a baffle (tunnel).
+This is so that blood flows from the IVC directly to the pulmonary artery.
 This sends blood straight to the lungs to get oxygen.
-The tunnel may need a small hole.
-This is to stop pressure from building up in the lungs right after surgery.
+Sometimes, a small hole is left in the tunnel (fenestration).
+This hole acts like a pop-off valve, preventing pressure from building up in the lungs too much after surgery.

 Increased redness, draining, swelling, or bleeding at the incision site